nanoquanta/tosdr/Home.md

-# Covert mailing list discussions to put on the website
+# Convert mailing list discussions to put on the website

 ## JSONify list threads